madison-python/pair-night/README.md

 60min.
 Pairing #1.
 60min.
 Pairing #2.
 Can continue with Pair #1 if you'd like.

+**A note on food.** I would love to order pizzas for the group, but I could use some help with the expenses.
+If you are up for chipping in for some pizza or you have a lead on a potential sponsor for the event, please get in touch with me.

 ## Summary

 - Pair Night starts at 6PM on Feb.
 28 at [Industrious on the square](https://www.industriousoffice.com/).